List of Disney's Big Hero 6 characters: Globby

 Globby (Dibs) is a minor thief who was transformed into a super-powered villain.
-Dibs lived in the more harsher parts of San Fransokyo where he partook in his favorite pastime: taking part in petty crime by stealing purses.
-He was a terrible at his "job" as he always found himself losing whatever it was he tried to steal.
-Once even losing Mr. Yama’s money and was nearly dropped off a roof by him.
+Dibs lived in the more harsh parts of San Fransokyo where he partook in his favorite pastime: taking part in petty crime by stealing purses.
+He was a terrible at his "job" as he always found himself losing whatever it was he tried to steal, once even losing Mr. Yama's money and was nearly dropped off a roof by him.
 He was finally successful in stealing Honey Lemon's chem-purse, thinking it was a regular purse, and hid in a warehouse belonging to Alistair Krei.
 Krei created a neuro-transmitter headband based on Hiro's design, with Dibs deciding to steal it after realizing it was worth something.
-But Dibs accidentally destroys the chem-purse while fleeing with the transmitter, the unstable chemical mix turning him into a blob-like humanoid mutant with the neuro-transmitter fused to his skull.
+But Dibs accidentally destroys the chem-purse while fleeing with the transmitter, the unstable chemical mix turned him into a blob-like humanoid mutant with the neuro-transmitter fused to his skull.
 Taking the name Globby which Fred made up, he had decided to become a career supervillain, though he prefers humiliation over killing people.
 In "Failure Mode", Globby learns that he can use the transmitter to alter his composition into any form of matter he can think off, allowing him to actually defeat Big Hero 6 while becoming the first of Obake's lackeys.

 Globby eventually sees the error of his ways once learning Obake's plans to destroy the city (explaining that he was aware of Obake's insanity but "thought it was a 'fun' crazy"), and eventually reforms by helping the Big Hero 6 stop his plan.
 He apparently considers Felony Carl his only true friend.
 He had Honey Lemon and Karmi create a serum to turn him back to normal after realizing that he could not get a job.
 He ends up missing his powers and gets them back while also saving the city, earning the adoration of the public.
 He still hangs out with Felony Carl.
 Following the events of "The Globby Within", Globby has gone back to being viewed as a criminal due to Nega-Globby's influence.
 While it managed to get removed, Globby has been forced to go into hiding which, fortunately for him, he is capable of doing by transforming his appearance.
 He is later presumably cleared of any wrongdoing when he helps Big Hero 6 defeat Trina and her robot uprising.
 In "Krei-oke Night", he and Felony Carl are shown to be much closer and, as confirmed by the series' crew, are implied to be a couple.